Dan Quisenberry: Personal life

 Quisenberry and his wife lived in Kansas City.
-They had 2 children, Alysia Quisenberry Carter and David Quisenberry.
+They had two children, Alysia and David.
 The family supported the Harvesters Food Bank.

 Quisenberry was religious.
-Originally considered a hothead, Quisenberry credited his wife as well as Christianity for calming him down.
+Originally considered a hothead, Quisenberry credited his wife as well as Christianity for calming him.

-After his baseball career ended, Quisenberry became a poet, publishing three poems in 1995 and a book of poetry titled On Days Like This in 1998.
+After his baseball career ended, Quisenberry published book of poetry, On Days Like This, in 1998.
 He was also one of baseball's most quotable characters, with bon mots like "I found a delivery in my flaw" and "I've seen the future and it's much like the present, only longer."
-(The latter quote, however, had been published verbatim nearly two decades prior.)
+The latter quote, however, had been published verbatim nearly two decades prior.

 Death

 In January 1998, Quisenberry cut short a snowboarding vacation in Colorado because of headaches, dizzy spells, and blurred vision.
 Quisenberry was diagnosed with grade IV astrocytoma, a highly malignant form of brain cancer.
-He died at age 45 in September 1998 in Leawood, Kansas.
+He died at age 45 on September 30, 1998, in Leawood, Kansas.